krit-k7/MediVault/README.md

 ## 🧬 Overview

-**MediChain** is a fully decentralized Electronic Health Records (EHR) and Telemedicine platform built on the **Stellar/Soroban** blockchain.
+**MediVault** is a fully decentralized Electronic Health Records (EHR) and Telemedicine platform built on the **Stellar/Soroban** blockchain.
 It ensures **data sovereignty for patients** — they own and control who sees their medical history — while giving **doctors** an intuitive, permissioned way to access records and provide care.

 At its core, MediChain solves a real problem with traditional EHR systems: centralized databases controlled by hospitals or third parties, where patients have little say over who accesses their sensitive data.
 By putting access control on-chain via Soroban smart contracts, every grant, revoke, and record upload is transparent, auditable, and owned by the patient.